Skip to main content

 });

-The above example shows the basic use case for trrack if you just want to store provenance, and do some simple analysis on it later.
-But with a little more effort, trrack can also give your stimulus more powerful features, such as undo/redo and full study rehydration.
+The above example shows the basic use case for Trrack if you just want to store provenance and enable replay.
+With a little more effort, Trrack can also give your stimulus undo/redo and full study rehydration.

 trrack.currentChange(() => {